Sewage System Permits & Inspection

 2. System Design

 A sewage treatment system must be installed by a registered sewage installer or the homeowner.
-A list of currently registered sewage installers is available by contacting Noel Dunn, Environmental Administrative Assistant, or call 740-454-9741 extension 221.
+A list of currently registered sewage installers is available by contacting Amanda Shepherd, Environmental Administrative Assistant, or call 740-454-9741 extension 221.
 Contact a registered sewage installer to design your sewage treatment system based on your site and soil evaluation.
 An installer will typically complete a layout plan.

 3. Application for Site Review & Permit